 BuzzPost weaknesses — vs Hootsuite

 - Multi-platform posting.
 Hootsuite supports 6+ more networks BuzzPost doesn't (Twitter, LinkedIn, TikTok, Pinterest, YouTube, etc.).
-If you're a multi-platform marketer, BuzzPost is less suitable.
+This only matters if most of your time goes to networks other than Facebook — which is almost never true for a realtor.

 - Cross-platform analytics.
-Hootsuite's dashboard with advanced cross-network performance reports is strong.
+Hootsuite's dashboard with advanced cross-network performance reports is strong — but it measures engagement on Pages, not leads from Groups.

 - Veteran global brand.
-Hootsuite is known, developed, stable.
+Hootsuite is known, developed, stable — but global recognition doesn't bring leads in Krayot.

 Annual cost calculation: the economic choice